About the Journal

-Management Theory and Studies for Rural Business and Infrastructure Development is the international, peer-reviewed scientific journal published by Aleksandras Stulginskis University and Lithuanian Institute of Agrarian Economic, the leading institutions of research in agricultural & rural business management and economics in Lithuania.
+Management Theory and Studies for Rural Business and Infrastructure Development is the international, peer-reviewed scientific journal published by Vytautas Magnus University Agriculture Academy (former name Aleksandras Stulginskis University) the leading institution of research in agricultural & rural business management and bioeconomics in Lithuania.

 The aim of the journal is to promote exchange in scientific knowledge by publishing scientific articles in social sciences areas: management and administration, business studies, public administration, economic, as well as application oriented, practically and / or theoretically associated with the countryside, agriculture and its infrastructure.
 There could be also published theoretical articles in the previous mentioned fields.